srid/purescript-book-sources/chapter5.md

 Array patterns and record patterns both combine smaller patterns to build larger patterns.
 For the most part, the examples above have only used simple patterns inside array patterns and record patterns, but it is important to note that patterns can be arbitrarily _nested_, which allows functions to be defined using conditions on potentially complex data types.

-For example, this code combines two record patterns to match an array of records:
+For example, this code combines two record patterns:

 ```haskell
 type Address = { street :: String, city :: String }